Roybin0/the-mesozoic-era/README.md

 * I would like to add a dark mode option for users who prefer dark mode.
 * I would like to add another section to the Time Period page with more dinosaur-specific facts and figures for each time period.
 This would need to act responsive like other elements and not add too much content to the overall page.
 A separate page could also be considered for this.
+* I would like to improve the quality of the images on the website and ensure all images are in the webp format.

 ## Validator Testing